ascottix/funtracer/README.md

 `go test`

-Some tests will generated a PNG file, look for files named `test_*.png` when the suite completes.
+Some tests will generate a PNG file, look for files named `test_*.png`.

 ## How to use

 Funtracer takes a scene file and converts it into a PNG image.
 A number of options may also be specified, run the program without arguments to display usage information.

 Note that any option, if present, must be specified **before** the name of the scene file, or it will be ignored.